Charles Heath Wilson

-Charles Heath Wilson (1809–1882) was an Anglo-Scottish art teacher and author.
+Charles Heath Wilson (September 1809 – 3 July 1882) was an Anglo-Scottish art teacher and author.

 Life

 The eldest son of Andrew Wilson, the landscape-painter, he was born in London in September 1809.
 He studied art under his father, and in 1826 accompanied him to Italy.

 After seven years, Wilson returned to Edinburgh, where he practised as an architect, and was for some time teacher of ornament and design in the school of art.
-In 1835 he was elected Associate of the Royal Scottish Academy, resigning in 1858.
-In 1840 he visited the continent to make a report to government on fresco painting.
+In 1835, he was elected Associate of the Royal Scottish Academy, resigning in 1858.
+In 1840, he visited the continent to make a report to government on fresco painting.

 When William Dyce, director and secretary of the recently established schools of art at Somerset House, resigned in 1843, Wilson, who had been director of the Edinburgh school, was appointed his successor.
 His position there was not much more comfortable than Dyce's had been, and in 1848 he also resigned.

-In 1849 Wilson became headmaster of the new Glasgow School of Design.
-In 1864 the Board of Trade masterships were suppressed and Wilson was pensioned, but continued to live in Glasgow for some years longer, doing architectural work.
+In 1849, Wilson became headmaster of the new Glasgow School of Design.
+In 1864, the Board of Trade masterships were suppressed and Wilson was pensioned, but continued to live in Glasgow for some years longer, doing architectural work.

-In 1869 Wilson and his family left Scotland and settled at Florence, where he was involved with a large literary and artistic circle.
+In 1869, Wilson and his family left Scotland and settled at Florence, where he was involved with a large literary and artistic circle.
 For services to art, the cross of the Corona d'Italia was conferred upon him by Victor Emmanuel II of Italy.
-He died at Florence on 3 July 1882.
+He died in Florence on 3 July 1882.